Changing Times...sometimes require an injection of new expertise, fresh perspectives more experience and trusted advice.

 NEW Military Aviation Authority (MAA) & Regulations

 A new Military Aviation Authority (MAA) providing the regulatory framework for all aspects of military aviation was formed in April 2010 to take over responsibility from the various organisations across Defence who delivered military airworthiness regulation.
 The MAA is an independent and autonomous body that will execute, on behalf of the Secretary of State for Defence, an integrated suite of regulatory, surveillance, inspection and assurance functions across the Defence air operating and technical domains, to underpin the safe design and use of military air systems within the Defence operating context.
 This new organisation is the centrepiece of a new military aviation safety regime.
-Baines Simmons operates as consultants to the MAA, to assist its emerging organisational and regulatory competence development.
+Baines Simmons operates as a consultant to the MAA, to assist its emerging organisational and regulatory competence development.

 Building and facilitating the key components to an improved and “FAiR” Safety Culture across MoD is a key Baines Simmons deliverable for the MAA.